 Where it is proposed to use a steel with a specified minimum tensile strength intermediate to those given, corresponding minimum values required by the Register for the other properties specified in the above tables may be obtained by interpolation.

-Forgings may be used where their properties are those established in the relevant standards recognized by the Register.
+Forgings may be used where their properties are those established in the relevant RS-agreed standards.

 Mechanical properties for hull steel forgings